FScholsen/flist-ui/README.md

     You can configure ESLint or Prettier to use per-package config file

+  - You can add plugins to ESLint to add lint support for WebComponents and lit-html :

+    - Run `npm i -D eslint eslint-plugin-wc`

+    - Run `npm i -D eslint eslint-plugin-lit`

+    - Edit `.eslintrc.js`, add those plugins to the `"plugins"` option:

+      ```
+      {
+        ...
+        "plugins": [..., "wc", "lit"],
+        ...
+      }
+      ```

+      Then configure the linter to use the recommended configuration for those plugins:

+      ```
+      {
+        ...
+        "extends": [
+          ...
+          "plugin:wc/recommended",
+          "plugin:lit/recommended",
+        ],
+        "env": {
+          "browser": true   // this must be present
+        }
+        ...
+      }
+      ```

 - Publish package to npm using `lerna publish` (or `npm publish` inside an individual package)

   - I am going to use GitHub Packages to store my packages in the same GitHub repo I'm using here.